blynkkk/blynkkk.github.io/new/en/datastream_virtual_pin.md

 ### Data Stream virtual pin

-Virtual Pin is a concept invented to provide exchange of any data between hardware, web and mobile app.
+Virtual Pin is a way to exchanga data between hardware, web and mobile apps.
+Think about Virtual Pins as a variable where you can store and retrieve data from sensors, actuators, etc.
-Virtual pins allow you to interface with any sensor, any library, any actuator.

-Think about Virtual Pins as a box where you can put any value, and everyone who has access to this box can see this value.

-It's a very powerful feature to display and send any data from your hardware to the application.
+For example, you can read a value in Celsius from a temperature sensor like DHT11 using some pin on your hardware, then convert this temperature to Farenheit and save the processed value to a Virtual Pin 01

+Or you can send a command from the app to a Virtual Pin, and run a function inside a Virtual Pin handler.